arvind632/NodeJs-Question-Answer/README.md

 🔸Use Pagination for handle the large data.

-🔸Use Cacheing (Radis) for Cache repetitive queries to reduce database load.
+🔸Use Cacheing (Radis) for Cache repeated queries to reduce database load.

 🔸Optimize Middleware : Unnecessary middleware slows Node.js app.
     Avoid too many app.use()